jcollard/ChessAppDevlog/README.md

 }
 ```

-Notice that I did have to alter the signature of `Logic` to accept a `GameState`
+Notice that I did alter the signature of `Logic` to accept a `GameState` object.
-object.
-But, I felt this was okay as it made the condition itself easier to understand.
+I felt this was okay as it made the condition here easier to understand.

 Additionally, the logic for `IsEmpty` and `IsEnemyPiece` were relatively simple: